-FULL DAY IN ARCACHON – Arcachon is a seaside town in south of Bordeaux known for oyster harvesting.
+Bordeaux Tour Itinerary features a FULL DAY IN ARCACHON – Arcachon is a seaside town in south of Bordeaux known for oyster harvesting.
 Its 4 districts are named after the seasons of the year — The Ville d’Été (summer quarter) is home to shopping streets, the town’s sandy main beach and a casino in the 19th-century Château Deganne.
 Ville d’Hiver (winter quarter) has extravagant 19th-century villas of spectacular architecture.

 MORNING: We’ll enjoy a leisure excursion on a French Pinasse along the Arcachon Basin exploring the coast on a guided nature excursion along the Arcachon Basin featuring oyster, charcuterie and cheese tasting with Champagne, followed by a cultural walk of Arcachon and a visit at the Dune de Pilat.
 The Arcachon Basin vistas and Pilat Dune will leave you speechless!

 WALKING RATING : For WALKERS: The Arcachon cultural walk is rated easy.
 Ideal for those who walk for on a regular basis.
 Walking on a defined path.
 The walk distance is 2 miles – approximately 1 hour of walking with pauses for photo-ops.
 For NON-WALKERS: Shuttle to/from all activities, excursions, meals and visits.
 Non-walker rating = EASY.